Physics-Based Learning for Robotic Environmental Sensing: Results

-In this section we present experimental results to demonstrate the performance of Algorithm \ref{alg:ARF}.
-Particularly, we consider a $2.2 \times 2.2 \times 0.4$m$^3$ domain with an inlet, an outlet, and an obstacle inside as shown in Figure \ref{fig:domain}.
+Next, we demonstrate the robustness of our proposed framework to significant uncertainties present in the real-world by considering an experiment in a $2.2 \times 2.2 \times 0.4$\,m$^3$ domain with an inlet, an outlet, and an obstacle inside as shown in Figure \ref{fig:domain}; the origin of the coordinate system is located at the bottom left corner of the domain.

-We assume that the origin of the coordinate system is located at the bottom left corner of the domain.
-We use a fan to generate a flow at the inlet with average velocity $q_{\text{in}} = 0.78$m/s.
-Throughout the results, the dimension of velocity values is m/s and turbulent intensity is dimensionless.
+We use a fan to generate a flow at the inlet with average velocity $q_{\text{in}} = 0.78$\,m/s and utilize the mobile robot designed in Section \ref{sec:mobSen} to conduct the experiment; see Appendix \ref{app:hardware} for details on hardware and control of the robot.
+See Appendix \ref{app:sigProcess} for a discussion on how to process the instantaneous velocity readings and the accuracy of the probabilistic measurement models developed in Section \ref{sec:statModel}.

+We assume uncertainty in the inlet velocity and turbulent intensity values.
+This results in $\bbarn = 12$ different combinations of BCs and RANS models; see the first four columns in Table \ref{table:param} for details.

+In the third column, `profile' refers to cases where the inlet velocity is modeled by an interpolated function instead of the constant value $q_{\text{in}} = 0.78$\,m/s.
+Columns 5 and 6 show the prior uncertainty in the solutions of the first velocity component and turbulent intensity, where we set $\bbarsigma_{v,0} = \bbarsigma_{u,0}$; see equation \eqref{eq:ustd}.
+As discussed in Section \ref{sec:statModel}, these values should be selected to reflect the uncertainty in the numerical solutions.
+Here, we use the residual values provided by \textsc{ANSYS Fluent} as an indicator of the confidence in each numerical solution.
+Figure \ref{fig:priorFlds} shows the velocity magnitude fields obtained using models 1 and 2.

+The former is obtained using the $k-\epsilon$ model whereas the latter is obtained using the RSM, as reported in Table \ref{table:param}.
+Note that these two solutions are inconsistent and require experimental validation to determine the correct flow pattern.
+We use $\bbarm = 9$ exploration measurements and set the maximum number of measurements to $m = 200$ and the maximum travel distance to $\ccalR = 1$\,m.
+The convergence tolerance in \eqref{eq:stop} is set to $tol = 2\times10^{-4}$\,m/s.